ezemikulan/blender_freesurfer/README.md

 ![alt text](images/6_blender_select_part.png "Edit mode")

-8. Right click one of the vertices that you want to correct in order to deselect all and select a single vertex.
+8. in *Edit mode*, right click one of the vertices that you want to correct in order to deselect all and select a single vertex.

 9. Press the *C* key to activate the *Circle Select* tool (or *B* for *Box Select*).
 You can enlarge the area using the mouse wheel.